-- Three out of four Northwest option schools (like John Stanford Int'l, Licton Springs K-8, and McDonald Int'l) have fewer white students and more multi-racial and Hispanic/Latino students than their surrounding GeoZones - All three Northeast option schools (like Cedar Park, Hazel Wolf K-8, and Thornton Creek) overrepresent white students and have fewer African American/black and Hispanic/Latino students than their surrounding GeoZones - Both Southwest option schools (Pathfinder and Louisa Boren STEM K-8) overrepresent white students and have fewer African American/black and Asian students than their surrounding GeoZones - Two out of three Central option schools (Center School and Queen Anne) overrepresent white students - Two out of three Southeast option schools (Orca K-8 and South Shore PK-8) have fewer Asian and Hispanic/Latino students and more African American/black and multi-racial students than their surrounding GeoZones
+• Three out of four Northwest option schools (John Stanford Int'l, Licton Springs K-8, and McDonald Int'l) have fewer white students and more multi-racial and Hispanic/Latino students than their surrounding GeoZones.
+Among the Northwest option schools, Salmon Bay K-8 has more white and fewer Multi-racial, Hispanic/Latino and Asian students.

+- All three of the Northeast option schools (Cedar Park, Hazel Wolf K-8, and Thornton Creek) overrepresent white students and have fewer Asian and Hispanic/Latino students than their surrounding GeoZones. - Both Southwest option schools (Pathfinder and Louisa Boren STEM K-8) overrepresent white students and have fewer African American/black and Asian students than their surrounding GeoZones. - Two out of three Central option schools (Queen Anne and TOPs K-8) have fewer white students than their surrounding GeoZones.
+Among the Central Option Schools, Center School overrepresent white students and have fewer Multi-racial, Asian, and African American/Black students than surrounding geoZones. - Two out of three Southeast option schools (Orca K-8 and South Shore PK-8) have fewer Asian and Hispanic/Latino students and more African American/black and multi-racial students than their surrounding GeoZones.
+Cleveland STEM overrepresent Asian students and have fewer African American/Black, Hispanic/Latino, and White students than surrounding GeoZones.